SouthGreenPlatform/VcfHunter/README.md

 ### ParseReadsOnHaplo.py

 This program use a bi-allelic haplotype file to sort aligned reads according to haplotype information.
+This program does not work with INDELS.

 *Options:*

-    --haplo: The haplotype file
+    --haplo: The haplotype file.
+File should be tabulated with two columns with header "Marker" and "FinalPhase".
+In the "Marker" column, chromosome and position should be formated as follows "Sequence name"+M+"position" (e.g. chr01M20620).
+In the "FinalPhase" column, haplotypes are separated by "|" (e.g. C|A).
-    --conf: Configuration file locating bam files to work with
+    --conf: Configuration file locating bam files to work with (one line per path to bam files).
     --prefix: Prefix for output files

 *Output:*

- TODO
+-   A **\*haplo1.fastq.gz** and **\*haplo2.fastq.gz** fastq formated files containing reads that have alleles from haplotype 1 and haplotype 2 respectively.
+Each file is prefixed with value passed to ***--prefix*** argument.
+-   A **\*haplo1.gz** and **\*haplo2.gz** fasta files containing reads sequence that have alleles from haplotype 1 and haplotype 2 respectively.
+Positions with haplotype specific alleles on the reference sequence and in the read is added at the end of read name.
+Each file is prefixed with value passed to ***--prefix*** argument.
 <br><br>